Galling: Mechanism

+Recent experimental investigations have further confirmed that friction conditions during sheet metal forming significantly influence the evolution of surface topography and consequently affect adhesive wear behaviour.
+Strip-drawing tests performed on low-carbon DC03 steel sheets demonstrated that contact pressure, lubrication regime and deformation level may lead to measurable changes in surface roughness parameters and asperity flattening mechanisms, which are closely associated with variations in friction coefficient and the risk of surface damage during forming operations.

 Incidence and location

 Galling is often found between metallic surfaces where direct contact and relative motion have occurred.
 Sheet metal forming, thread manufacturing, and other industrial operations may include moving parts, or contact surfaces made of stainless steel, aluminium, titanium, and other metals whose natural development of an external oxide layer through passivation increases their corrosion resistance but renders them particularly susceptible to galling.

 In metalworking that involves cutting (primarily turning and milling), galling is often used to describe a wear phenomenon that occurs when cutting soft metal.
 The work material is transferred to the cutter and develops a "lump."
 The developed lump changes the contact behavior between the two surfaces, which usually increases adhesion, and resistance to further cutting, and, due to created vibrations, can be heard as a distinct sound.

 Galling often occurs with aluminium compounds and is a common cause of tool breakdown.
 Aluminium is a ductile metal, which means it possesses the ability for plastic flow with relative ease, presupposing a relatively consistent and significant plastic zone.

 High ductility and flowing material can be considered a general prerequisite for excessive material transfer and galling because frictional heating is closely linked to the structure of plastic zones around penetrating objects.

 Galling can occur even at relatively low loads and velocities because it is the real energy density in the system that induces a phase transition, which often leads to an increase in material transfer and higher friction.

+Recent tribological studies have shown that surface topography parameters play an important role in the transition from stable sliding friction to adhesive damage and galling during sheet metal forming processes.
+Experimental strip-drawing tests combined with machine learning approaches such as Kohonen self-organising maps have been used to classify variations in the coefficient of friction and to identify surface conditions associated with an increased risk of adhesive wear and material transfer.